Shreey07m/Shreey07m/README.md

 ## 🧭 About Me

-- 🚀 **Cloud & DevOps Engineer** at **Arthan Finance Pvt.
-Ltd.**, with 1 year of production experience automating CI/CD and AWS infrastructure.
-- 🏗️ Architected enterprise-grade **GitLab CI/CD pipelines** for Tomcat, Dockerized, and microservice apps across Dev, UAT, and Production — cutting deployment time by **~40%**.
-- 🔭 Built a centralized **observability platform** (Prometheus, Grafana, Loki, Alertmanager, CloudWatch) that reduced **MTTD from ~15 minutes to under 3 minutes**.
-- 🔐 Design secure AWS infrastructure — VPC, IAM, Security Groups, ALB, Nginx blue-green deployments — enabling **zero-downtime releases** with automated rollback.
-- ☁️ Hands-on with **AWS (EC2, ECS, EKS, S3, RDS, Lambda, API Gateway, DynamoDB, CloudWatch)**, Docker, Kubernetes, and Terraform.
-- 🎓 B.Tech in Computer Science Engineering, CGPA 9.35/10 — Maharashtra Institute of Technology, Chh.
-Sambhajinagar.
+Hey, I'm Shreeya 👋 — a **Cloud & DevOps Engineer** based in Maharashtra, India, currently building infrastructure at **Arthan Finance**.

+I spend my days turning manual, fragile deployments into automated, observable systems — GitLab pipelines that ship safely, AWS infra that's secure by default, and dashboards that tell you something's wrong before your users do.
+Along the way that's meant cutting deployment time by **~40%** and getting incident detection down from **15 minutes to under 3**.

+Before this, I was building an ML-powered job portal at EduDiagno, which is where I first fell in love with the "build it, break it, automate the fix" loop that DevOps runs on.

-- 🏆 Team Lead & Grand Finalist, **Smart India Hackathon 2024**.
+🎓 B.Tech CSE (CGPA 9.35/10) · 🏆 Grand Finalist, Smart India Hackathon 2024 · ☁️ AWS Certified Cloud Practitioner
-- 📍 Based in Maharashtra, India.

 ---

-## 🧰 Tech Stack
+## 🧰 Tools I Work With
-<sub>Skills as listed on my resume</sub>

 <table width="100%">
 <tr>